Distracted Driving—Other And Related Accidents—Are On The Rise

 - Cognitive distractions that take the driver’s focus off the task at hand.

-Most people who engage in distracted driving behaviors don't do so with the intention of being dangerous.
-Rather, they fall prey to the myth of “multi-tasking.”
-Contrary to popular belief, science shows that the brain is incapable of multi-tasking and, when people think they're multi-tasking, their brain is actually rapidly switching focus between various tasks.
+Most people who engage in distracted driving behaviors don't do so to be dangerous.
+Instead, they fall prey to the myth of “multi-tasking.”
+Contrary to popular belief, science shows that the brain is incapable of multi-tasking.
+When people think they're multi-tasking, their brain rapidly switches focus between various tasks.
 While that might be okay in an office setting, it can create dangerous—and even deadly—situations on the road.

 Notable Distracted Driving Statistics